Avant, Oklahoma

 Avant is an incorporated community in eastern Osage County, Oklahoma, United States.
-The population was 320 at the 2010 census, a decline of 14.0 percent from the figure of 372 recorded in 2000.
+As of the 2020 census, the community had 301 residents.

 History

 Ben Avant, a native of Gonzales, Texas, married Rosalie Rogers, a Cherokee-Osage, and established a ranch in 1896.
 The Avant oil field was discovered in 1904.
 The Midland Valley Railroad (later acquired by the Missouri Pacific Railroad) reached the Avant ranch in 1905.
 A post office named Avant was established in 1906, but the town did not really begin to develop until 1909.
 Avant's population peaked at 1,071 in 1920, but declined steadily thereafter.
 Ben Avant was shot and killed by the town marshal in 1923.

-The post office in Avant was slated for possible closure by the US Postal service in 2012, but the postal service website still shows the Avant post office is open as of July, 2020.
+The post office in Avant was slated for possible closure by the US Postal service in 2012, but the postal service website still shows the Avant post office is open as of July 2025.